The hunt for alcohol or drug misuse treatment near Coombe Dingle can be confusing. But our companion guide can lend a hand...

 Rehab is the most structured approach available, to the initial primary care needs for addiction detox and therapy, at the point of crisis.
-But, rehab will not do everything for you.
+But, rehab will not work in a vacuum, or without your cooperation.

 In the first week you’ll be resting more than is usual during the physical detox process, as well as getting used to your medication.

 This initial detox period, along with the history of addiction of the individual, can vary in length from one person to another, depending on frequency, recency, and amount of use.

 Once the first week in rehab is over, you should expect…

 Our clinical team will begin to guide you, once you’ve completed your detox, through the start of your therapy.
 The best way to proceed here may be group sessions or on an individual counselling basis, or both, as a means to unlock the reasons for your original addiction.

 In general, residential programmes are quite diverse, and will see you taking part in mutual aid meetings, physical routines, sharing your experiences with others and undergoing physical exercise, and and transition towards regaining some structure and order in your routine.